 by Guest Pat Cuneen MD (Lighthouse Organisational Consultants)

 Your promotion to manager is not unlike a talented musician trading his or her instrument for a conductor’s baton.
 You no longer play that instrument in the orchestra.
-The conductor coordinates and perhaps even inspires the work of others to collaborate to produce a perfectly synchronised musical production.
-So, you too now need to lead and manage the work of others.
+The conductor coordinates and perhaps even inspires the work of others, encouraging collaboration to produce a perfectly synchronised musical production.
+You too now need to lead and manage the work of others.

-So, what is the role and expectations of a manager?
+So it is important to define your company’s expectations for the role of a manager.
 While you will always have to balance the technical demands and budgetary requirements of your department, your new and fundamentally different role is to get results through other people.
 For example, Proctor & Gamble, a highly successful international consumables firm for over a hundred years, leaves no room for ambiguity regarding the role of their managers.
 P&G expect their managers to create and lead a positive environment for performance improvement.
 They want their managers to foster creativity and have a healthy disregard for conventional thinking.
 They want them to embrace change and be rigorous in the execution of planned goals.

-Many of the managers I’ve interviewed for this book mentioned that letting go of the old job was one of the biggest challenges they had.
-Consciously or otherwise, there can be quite a degree of tree-hugging to the old job and its obvious comfort zone.
-After all, it was their performance in their old job that generated the recognition that lead to their promotion.
+When doing the research for my book Becoming a Manager, many of the managers I interviewed mentioned that letting go of the old job was one of the biggest challenges they had.
+Consciously or otherwise, there can be quite a degree of holding on to the old job and its comfort zone.
+After all, it was their performance in their old job that generated the recognition that led to their promotion.
 However, to swing on the circus trapeze, you have to let go of one bar before you can reach out and catch the new bar swinging towards you.
 You need to make a clean and deliberate mental break from your old job and grasp the challenge and opportunity of the new one.
 You need to leave the old job and your comfort level behind as you stretch out towards your new role and responsibilities.